 Steam the buns:

-- Fill a large wok or pot (that can fit a steaming rack) with water and add 1 Tbsp white vinegar to it.
+- Fill a large wok or pot (that can fit a steaming rack) with water and add 1 tablespoon white vinegar to it.

 - Bring the water to a boil over high heat.